-Like your home’s roofing or driveway, time can definitely take its toll on your inground swimming pool.
+Like your home’s roofing or driveway, time can definitely take its toll on your existing pool.

-Wear and tear on a pool over an extended period of time is somewhat unavoidable, especially when it’s exposed to freeze and thaw cycles, pressurized water, and disinfecting chemicals year after year.
+Wear and tear on a gunite swimming pool over an extended period of time is somewhat unavoidable, especially when it’s exposed to freeze and thaw cycles, pressurized water, and disinfecting chemicals year after year.

 At Neave Pools, we get plenty of questions from our customers about their aging gunite swimming pools:

 - What are some options to give my older pool a second wind?

 - What are the signs my gunite pool needs a renovation?

 - How much does it cost to resurface a gunite pool?

 - If I need to resurface my gunite pool, how long will it take?

 In many cases, swimming pool resurfacing can do wonders for your aging pool and bring it back to life.
 That said, here are some telltale signs resurfacing your gunite pool is well overdue.